baduker/strip_dilbert/README.md

 5. **Last month's strips:** *Downloads all the comics for the previous month*
 6. **Custom date range:** *Let's the user set the download date range (16/Apr/1989 - NOW)*

-So, hopefully there are going to be some opportutnies for you with this script. ;)
+So, hopefully there are going to be some opportunities for you with this script. ;)

 [![opportunity.png](https://assets.amuniversal.com/505f94006cbc01301d46001dd8b71c47)](https://dilbert.com/strip/2009-09-24)